makuke1234/jsonlite/README.md

 # Testing

-In my opinion a comprehensive enough testing has been done, the jsonlite library has been tested with hundreds of megabytes of TeliaTV`s programme descriptions and any bugs are yet to be found.
+In my opinion a comprehensive enough testing has been done, the jsonlite library has been tested with hundreds of megabytes of TeliaTV's programme descriptions and any bugs are yet to be found.
 If you find any scenario under which my library breaks down while attempting to parse/use syntactically correct JSON files, feel free to report those bugs under the *Issues* tab.